-- To prepare nurses with skills in critical thinking, with the ability to function in both structured and unstructured professional nursing positions, and with the background necessary for advanced education. - To prepare students for life-long learning with a theoretical foundation based on Judeo-Christian principles and the liberal arts and sciences. - To express within the nursing profession Christian values and leadership through excellence in professional practice, scholarly endeavors, and community service.
+- To prepare nurses for practice in entry-level nursing positions with the foundation for success in advanced education. - To prepare nurses for lifelong learning with a foundation based on Christian values, the liberal arts, and sciences. - To prepare nurses to serve diverse communities with Christian values through excellence in leadership, professional practice, and scholarship.